spree/spree/guides/content/developer/core/preferences.md

 end
 ```

-All instances will use the default value unless a value has been set for a specific record.
-For example, you could add a preference to `User` for e-mail notifications.
-Users would have the ability to modify this value without adding an extra column to your database table.
+This will work because `Spree::Product` is a subclass of `Spree::Base`.
+If found, the `preferences` attribute gets serialized into a `Hash` and merged with the default values.

+As another example, you might want to add preferences for users to manage their notification settings.
+Just make sure your `User` model inherits from `Spree::Base` then add the `preferences` column.
+You'll then be able to define preferences for `User`s without adding extra columns to the database table.

+> If you're using `spree_auth_devise`, note that the provided `Spree::User` doesn't inherit from `Spree::Base`.

 Extensions may add to the Spree General Settings or create their own namespaced preferences.